HFTrader/BleedingEdge/README.md

 1. Keep and install repositories as a user, no root/superuser required
 2. Be simple to create and maintain
 3. Support multiple versions of the same package
+4. Have the ability to select individual versions of packages by the use of tags
+5. Be able to deploy into different locations (think `--prefix <installdir>`)

 This project is possible thanks to [Vitorian LLC](http://www.vitorian.com) and [HB Quant] (http://www.hbquant.com).